PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 - **Report Label Translations**
 - **Data Translations**

-Now, let’s examine all three types in a little more depth.
+> Now, it's time to examine all three types in a little more depth.

 **Metadata translations** provides localized values for dataset object properties.
 The object types which support metadata translation include